odoodo/Mirth-Migrator/README.md

 If you have any questions or suggestions about Mirth Migrator, you can either post them <a href='https://github.com/odoodo/Mirth-Migrator/discussions'>here in the discussion</a> or in the release thread in one of the Mirth forums <a href='https://forums.mirthproject.io/forum/mirth-connect/support/185227-release-mirth-migrator'>here</a> or <a href='https://github.com/nextgenhealthcare/connect/discussions/6345'>here</a>.

+<h2>Documentation</h2>
+A documentation effort explaining the initial setup of and the navigation within Mirth Migrator has been created in the Discussion section in <a href="https://github.com/odoodo/Mirth-Migrator/discussions/15">How to get started</a>.
+Documentation will be expanded over time.

 <h2>Kudos</h2>
 Mirth Migrator makes use of a number of other open source projects:
 <ul>